Maca Oatmeal with Cacao Nibs and Manuka Honey Seed Shards is an easy, but eye-catching breakfast filled with nourishing superfoods.

 Manuka honey is antiseptic, antibacterial, antiviral and anti-inflammatory.
-It’s pretty amazing stuff and we’ve been using it at home for ages to help with illness.
-I love using it in cooking and baking, like in my skillet cornbread.
-It would be even be lovely drizzled over my parsnip and apple crumble.
+It's pretty amazing stuff and we've been using it at home for ages to help with illness.

 It's antibacterial properties are useful to heal wounds, infections and burns, and is also used to heal acne and eczema.
 Internally, it is considered to promote wellbeing, help allergies, reduce sore throats and tonsillitis and aid digestion.
 My kids love getting a spoonful to help with sore throats!